ybo-source/fakET_polnet/README.md

 ## Support

-For questions and support, please open an issue on GitHub or contact [your-email@domain.com].
+For questions and support, please open an issue on GitHub.